pág. 8796

 essential role in communication in our global community "as advances in transportation and technology

-tions and cultures throughout the world to interact with each other" (Weigle, 2002,
+allow people from nations and cultures throughout the world to interact with each other" (Weigle, 2002,

 p.1).
 Thus, English learning materials must be constantly improved to meet new challenges and